-Television in the 1960s was very different to now.
+Television in the 1960s was very different from now.
 Today the TV set is part of our daily life.
-It's often switched on continuously even if nobody is actually watching it.
-We'll walk through the living room and glance at it while doing something else.
+It’s often switched on continuously even if nobody is actually watching it.
+We’ll walk through the living room and glance at it while doing something else.

 But in the sixties, watching television was a separate activity.
-You scheduled time for it, and it was likely you just turned it on for specific shows - in the same way people used to treat radio before TV came along.
+You scheduled time for it, and it was likely you just turned it on for specific shows – in the same way, people used to treat radio before TV came along.

 Television in Britain was in black and white until 1967 – if you wanted colour you went to the cinema and watched a movie – and everyone was learning on the job.

 Viewing hours were also limited.
 TV did not broadcast 24 hours a day.
 It did not even broadcast continuously.
 There were scheduled breaks throughout the day and during the sixties there were many unscheduled breaks as well during which a piece of cardboard would be slung in front of the camera urging “Please do not adjust your set”

 Colour TV was introduced to England on 1 July 1967 – The first transmission in colour was the Wimbledon Women’s Singles final.
 Only a few shows a week (five hours worth) were broadcast in colour at the time, with a full-colour service commencing on BBC2 in December, and BBC1 and ITV switching to colour in November 1969

 In 1968, changes at ITV saw the birth of London Weekend Television, Yorkshire Television, Thames TV and Harlech TV.
 Out went Rediffusion, who, as Associated-Rediffusion, were the first ITV company to go on air in 1955.